JanyapornK/COMP2113_Project_Group-24/README.md

 Please note that this project is made for entertainment and educational purposes only, and the creators do not condone such behaviour.

 ## Features fulfilling coding requirements:
-**Generation of random:** Create random seed to roll the dice, determining battle outcomes and the overall cornerstone for the project
+**Generation of random events:** Create random seed to roll the dice, determining battle outcomes and the overall cornerstone for the project

 **Data structures for storing data:** Define a class to store the character status